Clifford algebras, Spin groups and qubit trees: Ternary Trees

-Now for any node $j$ with less than three children $n_{\rm c}$ it is necessary to attach $3-n_{\rm c}$ (terminal) generator nodes $\gj$ by new links for missing labels \mbox{$\mu \in \{x,y,z\}$}.
-The generator associated with each such node is defined as
+Now for any node $j$ with less than three children $n_{\rm c}$ it is necessary to attach $n_o=3-n_{\rm c}$ {\em output} generator nodes with appropriate unique indexes $\gj$ by new links for missing labels \mbox{$\mu \in \{x,y,z\}$}.

-The maximal total number of children for $m$ qubit nodes is $3m$ and $m-1$ nodes are already used as edges between qubits (because all qubits except root have one parent).
-Thus, number of generator nodes are
+The maximal total number of outbound links for $m$ nodes is $3m$, but $m-1$ children are qubits nodes (because all of them except root have one parent).
+Thus, number of generator nodes satisfies \Eq{nqng}